webclinic017/barbucket/docs/pages/download_quotes.rst

 .. code-block:: console

-  python barbucket quotes fetch --universe my_universe
+  python barbucket.py quotes fetch --universe my_universe

 --name             Name of the universe to download quotes for